Letter Grades Are Failing Louisiana Students

 But remember, I used the same letter grades as the first example.
 The only thing I changed were the numerical values behind them, by assigning the lowest score in each letter grade’s range.

-Therefore, by using letter grades, her average remains unchanged.
-However, despite having failed the class based on her actual performance, not only does she pass using letter grades, but she jumps up two entire grades, from an F to a C.
+Therefore, by using letter grades, her average remains unchanged, and despite having failed the class based on her actual performance, not only does she pass using letter grades, but she jumps up two entire letters, from an F to a C.

 I’m not sure what the reasoning is for using letter grades, but I suspect it has something to do with artificially leveling the playing field.
 The highest and lowest performing students will always be on the extreme ends of the scale, but what letter grades tend to do is pull the above average students down while lifting the below average students up.